Find Trade Colleges

 • Repair or replace defective ball joint suspensions, brake shoes, or wheel bearings.

-What an Automotive Specialty Technician Should Know
+Things an Automotive Specialty Technician Should Know How to Do

 These are the skills Automotive Specialty Technicians say are the most useful in their careers: